 There’s an entire universe of creams, salves and topical cures that claim to be able to reduce scars and get rid of unsightly tissue.
 None of these solutions are nearly as effective and fast acting as a procedure that gets rid of stretch marks.
 While you’re essentially taking a chance that the creme you purchased actually works, laser surgery works every time.

-Stretch Mark Procedures are Uncommon
+Stretch Mark Removal Procedures are Uncommon

 Scars Won’t Be Replaced With Slightly Less Noticeable Scars

-The Results are Forever
+The Results of Plastic Surgery for Stretch Marks are Forever

 Unfortunately, surgical procedures for scar removal don’t stop the passage of time.
-While the surgery will absolutely result in the disappearance of scar tissue, your body will continue to grow and change over time.
+While the surgery will absolutely result in the disappearance of scar tissue, your body will continue to change over time.
 Another pregnancy or serious weight gain and loss will likely end up creating another set of scars.

 Still Trying to Separate Fact from Fiction?